 The fines and demerit points associated with speeding are based on the alleged rate of travel above the speed limit.
 The demerit points are as follows:

-- 50+ km over – 6 demerit points plus possible loss of license for 3 months plus possible incarceration
+50+ km over – 6 demerit points plus possible loss of licence for 3 months plus possible incarceration

 What should you KNOW?

 How Speeding Tickets Affect Your Driving Record in Edmonton

 If you've recently received a speeding ticket in Edmonton, you are not alone.
 Speeding tickets are among the most common types of traffic tickets.
 Every road has a speed limit that is enforced for the safety of yourself and others.
 Driving over the speed limit puts you at risk of numerous penalties.
 At Got a Ticket Fight It, we provide important information and representation for drivers who have been charged with speeding.
 Here is what you need to know about how a speeding ticket in Edmonton can affect you.

 Fines and Demerit Points for Speeding in Alberta

 Speeding tickets (that are below 50km over, the ones that are yellow) the fine ranges from $78 to $474.
 Speeding tickets over 50 km are always pink with mandatory court appearance (if they don’t appear in court they may issue a warrant for their arrest) these tickets could carry 6 demerits, a possible licence suspension and fines could be as high as $2,300.